jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab.md

 If all you do is to create the file in container A, it will **not** be visible in container B since their file systems are separated.

 ## Q2: Why in the docker command “docker run -d ubuntu bash -c "shuf -i 1-10000 -n 1 -o /data.txt && tail -f /dev/null" we need to keep the container running with “tail -f /dev/null”?
+The command `tail -f /dev/null` watches the `data.txt` file so that the container keeps running after `data.txt` file has been created for us to inspect it.

 ## Q3: What you can do with the “docker exec” command?
 The `docker exec` command let's you execute a command inside the container.
 E.g.